-(What They never told us.)
+The Deaf Cycle (What They never told us.)

 When I was in elementary school, I remember our teachers talking about cycles.
 Among them there was the water cycle, the life cycle of insects and amphibians, and the list goes on.
 When I think about it now, there are lots of cycles in the history of human beings too.
 And the deaf cycle is on top of the list.

-They will choose to not to listen to us and they will make the same mistake, just like us.
+They will choose to not listen to us, and they will make the same mistake, just like us.
 They will take the wrong path and will fall for the same temptations we did.
 They will miss the good opportunities and walk on our journey of failure.
 And finally, just like we did, they will regret everything.
 Did you spot the cycle and repetition?

 Proverb 9 |